danielhusar/on-enter-or-space/readme.md

 # on-enter-or-space

- > Execute function when enter or space keyboard event is pressed.
+ > It will cache the callback and return a function that can be used as event handler for react apps.
+This can be used with `onKeyDown` or `onKeyUp` events.

 ## Install